-Waking up with wet sheets or having to get up several times at night to urinate profoundly affects quality of life.
+Waking up with wet sheets — or getting up several times a night to use the bathroom — takes a serious toll on quality of life.
 About 30% of men over 60 wake up at least twice nightly to urinate, and 10 to 15% experience true nighttime leaks.
-These figures, far from trivial, reveal a problem affecting millions of men.
+These numbers are far from trivial.
+They reflect a problem affecting millions of American men.

-The impact goes far beyond simple physical discomfort.
-Chronic sleep deprivation affects mood, concentration, and general health.
-Couple life can suffer, between multiple awakenings and embarrassment from nighttime accidents.
-Yet it's neither inevitable nor shameful.
-Concrete solutions exist to regain peaceful nights.
+The impact goes well beyond physical discomfort.
+Chronic sleep deprivation affects mood, concentration, and overall health.
+Relationships can suffer too, between repeated awakenings and the embarrassment of nighttime accidents.
+But this isn't inevitable, and there's nothing to be ashamed of.
+Real, practical solutions exist to help you get back to sleeping soundly.

 Why Are Leaks More Significant at Night?